Change of the Purpose of Residence

 - you entered the Czech Republic for the purpose of family reunification and you hold a long-term residence permit for this purpose (more information below).

-- You may apply for a long-term residence permit for the purpose of seeking employment or starting a business only if you hold a long-term residence permit for the purpose of studies in an accredited university study programme or for the purpose of scientific research, and your studies or research are nearing its end.
+- You may apply for a long-term residence permit for the purpose of seeking employment or starting a business if you hold a long-term residence permit for the purpose of studies in an accredited university study programme or for the purpose of scientific research, and your studies or research has ended.

 - If you entered the Czech Republic for the purpose of family reunification and you hold a long-term residence permit for this purpose, you may apply for a residence permit for a different purpose after residing in the Czech Republic for 3 years or after reaching 18 years of age.
 The exceptions are as follows:

-- You may apply for a long-term residence permit for a different purpose if you are a surviving family member of a family reunification residence permit holder and you had been residing continuously in the Czech Republic for at least 2 years on the date of their death; or if the death occurred as a result of a work-related injury or occupational disease.
+- You may apply for a long-term residence permit for a different purpose if you are a surviving family member of the person you were reunited with under family reunification and, on the day that person has deceased, you had resided continuously in the Czech Republic for at least 2 years; or if the person deceased as a result of a work-related injury or occupational disease.

-- You may also apply for a long-term residence permit for a different purpose in the event of a divorce, provided that you had been residing in the Czech Republic for at least 3 years on the date of the divorce.
+- You may also apply for a long-term residence permit for a different purpose in the event of a divorce if, on the day of the divorce, you had resided in the Czech Republic for at least 3 years.

-- If you hold a long-term residence permit for the purpose of tolerated stay, you may apply for a long-term residence permit for a different purpose provided that you have been residing continuously in the Czech Republic for at least 3 years.
+- If you hold a long-term residence permit for the purpose of tolerated stay, you may apply for a long-term residence permit for a different purpose provided that you had resided continuously in the Czech Republic for at least 3 years